ElderTrump/ElderTrump.github.io/_pages/about.md

 ---
 ## Research Interests ##
 <font size=3>
-My research interests lie broadly in learning, optimization and power systems.
+My research interests lie broadly in learning, optimization, control and power systems.
 I focus on developing data-efficient and robust decision-making frameworks with provable performance guarantees by leveraging task-dependent structures and information.
 In application, I aim to address the challenges of power and energy system operations in time-varying, safety-critical environments, contributing to scalable, adaptive, and sustainable solutions. </font>